 According to Bloomberg, the private placement will enable Novogratz’s new firm to trade and manage cryptocurrency assets, as well as offer consulting to blockchain startups.

-A separate report from Taiwan's Economic Daily News revealed additional details, including the fact that Terry Gou, founder and CEO of Foxconn (HCM), is one of the fund's investors with an $18 million placement in the round.
+A separate report from Taiwan’s Economic Daily News revealed additional details, including the fact that HCM Capital, which is part of the Foxconn Technology Group, is one of the participating investors with an $18 million placement.

 The reports indicate other investors are buying Galaxy Digital’s shares through a shell pharmaceutical company, one that will allow Novogratz’s firm to be listed on a Canadian stock exchange without disclosing its financials.